pkp/pkp-docs/learning-ops/en/editorial-workflow.md

 ![](./assets/learning-ops-editorial-workflow-preprint-status.png)

-Submission statuses can be updated even after a Preprint has been posted.
+Submission statuses can be updated even after a Preprint has been posted, either by a Moderator or an Author.
 Additionally, once the preprint has had its Version of Record (VoR) published in a journal, the DOI assigned to the published preprint can be added by going to the "Relations" button and selecting the last option, that will show a text box in which the user should add the VoR’s DOI link.

 ![](./assets/learning-ops-editorial-workflow-relations.png)